 Now you are Christ's body, and individually members of it.1 Corinthians 12:27(NASB)

-As one reads through this epistle to the Corinthian Christians, it is evident.. that although these saints were enriched in all the gifts of the Spirit, they were demonstrably deficient in the fruit of the Spirit.
-They were not growing in grace and in a knowledge of their Lord and Saviour as God desires, but were regressing in their spiritual growth and maturity back to infancy, to their great shame.
+As one reads through this epistle to the Corinthian Christians, it is evident that although these saints were enriched in all the gifts of the Spirit, they were demonstrably deficient in the fruit of the Spirit.
+Although they were gifted with the tongues of men and of angels, prophetic utterances, knowledge, and many benevolent actions, they lacked godly love and did not exhibit spiritual fruit.
+They were not growing in grace and in a knowledge of their Lord and Saviour as God desired, but were regressing in their spiritual growth and maturity... back to infancy, to their great shame.

-He reiterated their need to grow in the faith, They were not to abuse the spiritual gifts, in unseemly self-aggrandisement.. or in order to stroke their own, personal egos.
-Gifts of the Spirit are given for the benefit of the Body of Christ and for the glory of God and not for the self-indulgent, carnal believer.
+He reiterated their need to grow in the faith.
+They were not to abuse their spiritual gifts in some unseemly, self-aggrandisement.
+They were not to pervert their God-given gifts in order to stroke their own, personal egos.
+Gifts of the Spirit are given for the benefit of the Body of Christ and for the glory of God.
+They are not given to satisfy the lust of a self-indulgent, carnal believer.

-How important that the genuine, unity of the Body is maintained, while at the same time recognising that we are a diverse group of redeemed individuals, that comprise of Jews and Gentiles, male and female, young and old, black and white, slave and free.
-Praise God that we are all ONE in Christ Jesus our Lord.. and that by grace through faith, we are now Christ's body - and individually members of it.
+How important that the genuine unity of the Body is maintained, while at the same time recognising that we are a diverse group of redeemed individuals that consist of Jews and Gentiles, male and female, young and old, black and white, slave and free.
+Praise God that we are all ONE in Christ Jesus our Lord and that by grace through faith, "we are now Christ's Body - and individually members of it."

-Heavenly Father, thank You for the privilege of being united to Christ by faith and being part of Your body - the Church.
+Heavenly Father, thank You for the privilege of being united to Christ by faith and being part of Your Body - the Church.
 Thank You for my brothers and sisters in Christ, and I pray that we would be united together in love.
-I pray that in all things we would learn to love You with all our heart and soul and mind and strength and put the needs of our brothers and sisters in Christ before our own, for Your greater praise and glory - this I ask in Jesus name, AMEN.
+I pray that in all things we would learn to love You with all our heart and soul and mind and strength and put the needs of our brothers and sisters in Christ before our own, for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.